Joonlol/MelodyMod/README.md

 > A: Every song!
 Including the difficult ones such as Through the Campfire, Pachelbel, etc. Using Auto Mode will automatically select the song for you!

 _____________________________________________
-[November 2024] Some bug fixes, cleanup.
+[November 2024] Changed CDN network, should fix dependency bug.